 Sec.
-15. Director of Police.
+14. System Personnel Director.

-Subject to delegation by the Executive Director for Finance and Administration, the Director of Police is responsible for:
+The System Personnel Director's primary responsibility is to plan, develop, and coordinate System-wide personnel policies and procedures.
+Subject to delegation by the Executive Director for Finance and Administration, the System Personnel Director is responsible for: